 The tax credit operates on a sliding scale, with a maximum credit of 50% of the employer’s share of the premium costs and is only available to small employers buying health insurance through [insert name of state SHOP exchange].
 The tax credit may be worth up to 50% of an employer’s contribution toward employees’ premium costs (up to 35% for tax-exempt employers).

 Contact the [insert name of state SHOP exchange] at [insert link] or [insert phone number] for more information.
 A competent tax advisor also should be able to advise a small employer.
-There’s more information on the IRS website at www.irs.gov/uac/Small-Business-Health-Care-Tax-Credit-Questions-and-Answers:-Calculating-the-Credit.

 Q 56: What ACA requirements apply to large employers?

 Several ACA requirements apply to non-grandfathered health plans that large employers offer on either an insured or self-insured basis.
-The requirements include limits on out-of-pocket expenditures and waiting periods, no annual or lifetime dollar limits on coverage of EHB or cost-sharing for preventive services, the requirement that coverage be offered to adult children up to age 26, and the requirement of access to internal and external appeals.
+The requirements include limits on out-of-pocket expenditures and waiting periods, no annual or lifetime dollar limits on coverage of essential health benefits or cost-sharing for preventive services, the requirement that coverage be offered to adult children up to age 26, and the requirement of access to internal and external appeals.
 Also, as noted in Question 53 and Question 82, large employers are required to offer affordable and adequate coverage, or face a tax penalty.

 ACA REQUIREMENT TO HAVE BASIC HEALTH CARE COVERAGE (INDIVIDUAL MANDATE)